mumpf/knx-sensor/doc/knx-update-setup.md

 As soon as all 4 pulls are finished, continue with the build steps form the initial documentation:

+The current board version from MASIFI is v3.1 (default):
-If you use the board from MASIFI version v1 or v2, you need to change one or two settings:
+If you use the board from MASIFI version v1, v2 or v3, you need to change one or two settings:

     In knx-sensor, edit the file platformio.ini:
     - change the line
+            -DBOARD_MASIFI_V31
+      to
             -DBOARD_MASIFI_V3
-      to
+      or
             -DBOARD_MASIFI_V2
       or
             -DBOARD_MASIFI_V1